 Just like any other marketing strategy out there, blogging takes consistency and commitment.
 Google loves fresh content and you will not appear on the first page of Google if you only blog when you find some free time.

 You will make your life easier if you focus on publishing quality, long-form, evergreen content.
-It is more time consuming to write it, but once you do you’ll only need to update it a few times per year (even less) and you’ll have evergreen content that your business will benefit from in the long term.
+It is more time consuming to write it, but once you created it,you’ll only need to update it a few times per year (even less) and you’ll have evergreen content that your business will benefit from in the long term.

 Deliver on your promise